josephtan/gulp-babel-browserify-browsersync-boilerplate/README.md

 #Usage

-Download the package json and the source folder from this repository.
+Download the package json and the source folder from this repository into your project folder.

 Keep all javascript files related to the project within the source/js/app folder while external libraries are source/js/vendor folder.

+Access your project folder on the terminal command screen :

-Type in "gulp" to build your ES6 code and let gulp export it to the "compiled" folder.
+- Type "gulp" to build your ES6 code and let gulp export it to the "compiled" folder.

-Type in "gulp serve" to view your compiled code within browsersync server.
+- Type in "gulp serve" to view your compiled js code within browsersync server.

+Have fun.